webpack/stylelint-webpack-plugin/README.md

 # stylelint-webpack-plugin

+> This is stylelint-webpack-plugin 3.0 which works only with webpack 5.
+For the webpack 4, see the [2.x branch](https://github.com/webpack-contrib/stylelint-webpack-plugin/tree/2.x).

 This plugin uses [`stylelint`](https://stylelint.io/) that helps you avoid errors and enforce conventions in your styles.

 ## Getting Started